LagoVista/docs/Glossary/StateSet.md

 title: StateSet
 keywords:

-status: new
+status: Complete
 created: 20210910
-updated: 20210914
+updated: 20210927
 createdby: JennyWrenWolf
 updatedby: JennyWrenWolf

-Note: QuickDef.
+Note:
 ---
 [Home](../Index.md) > [Glossary](./Index.md)

 # State Set
 ## Definition
-A State Set is a set of terms which a [State Machine](./Glossary/StateMachine.md) may use to describe the current condition of a [Device](./Glossary/Device.md).
+A State Set is a set of terms which a [State Machine](./StateMachine.md) may use to describe the current condition of a [Device](./Device.md).

 <br>
 <br>